 A step by step guide to the application process

 Our application process is open-ended and its stages are not set in stone.
 The steps described below provide an outline of the kind of process applicants can expect.
 We expect that every applicant’s experience of the process will be slightly different because every applicant will be at a different stage in their journey of being ready to take on an ELC holding.
-If you have any questions please just get in touch!
-You can email Oliver: firstname.lastname@example.org or call 01273 766 672 to speak to Sonia or Oliver.
+If you have any questions please send an email to firstname.lastname@example.org and we'll get back to you as soon as you.

 Is it right for you?

 Read the material in this section of our website to decide if you think this might be the right opportunity for you.

 Are you ready?

 We’ll arrange a short, informal telephone interview to confirm you’re ready to apply